rabbitmq/rabbitmq-website/site/ha.md

 Each mirrored queue consists of one **leader replica** and one or more **mirrors** (replicas).
-The leader is hosted on one node commonly referred as the leader node for that qeue.
+The leader is hosted on one node commonly referred as the leader node for that queue.
 Each queue has its own leader node.
 All operations for a given queue are first applied on the queue's leader node and then propagated to mirrors.
 This involves enqueueing publishes, delivering messages to consumers, tracking